96-LB/CustomPortRifts/README.md

-> ## ⚠️ THE LATEST UPDATE TO THE GAME IS NO LONGER COMPATIBLE WITH THIS MOD.
-UNINSTALL THE MOD IF YOU ARE HAVING ISSUES OPENING YOUR GAME!
+> ## ⚠️ As of 23 April 2025, this mod is no longer compatible with the game.
+Uninstall the mod if you're running into an infinite loading screen!
-> The base game now supports custom portraits, so this repository exists only as a historical record for now, unless this mod gets a new update.
+> The base game now supports custom portraits, so this repository exists only as a historical record, unless this mod gets a new update in the future.
 The base game implementation is backwards compatible with the mod, so you can still use the instructions below to create custom portraits.
 Enjoy!

 # Custom PortRifts